-Dense and chewy Paleo pumpkin cookies aren’t a pipe dream!
+Dense and chewy paleo pumpkin cookies aren’t a pipe dream!
 With a few strategies in place…you can get those thick and chewy cookies of your past made into a healthy pumpkin cookie today!
+Even better, they are egg free and contain collagen for extra nutrition!

 Mission impossible?
 (Cue the music!)